CortexIntelligentAutomation/docs/content/en/docs/2023.7/getting-started/on-premise/install-innovation-only/multiple-server-with-ha/prerequisites.md

 ### Service Requirements

-The following Windows Services must be running on all servers:
+The following Windows Services must be running on Web Application Server and each Application Server:

 * Remote Registry
 * Windows Event Log